aws-samples/serverless-patterns/lambda-sfn/README.md

 ## Testing

 Edit the sample event data in the `/events/inputFile.txt` File.
-Providing your sourcebucket name and a .jpg object key.
+Providing the sourcebucket name and a .jpg object key.
 Note the S3 bucket name is provided by the stack output after deployment.

 ### Success Testing